Frequently Asked Questions W&L Spring Term Abroad

 What if I am a citizen of a country other than the United States?

-You must be sure to have the appropriate paperwork required for citizens of your country.
+You must make sure to have the appropriate paperwork required for citizens of your country.
 This includes a valid visa for entry into the country to which you are traveling.
 Be aware of the time you will need to obtain this visa.
-You must also be sure to have your I-20 signed before you leave on the program.
-You should also consider the immigration and visa implications/risks of travel on any particular Spring Term Abroad program and make sure there are no impediments to traveling out of the United States at that time.
+Have your I-20 signed before you leave on the program.
+You should consider the immigration and visa implications/risks of travel on any particular Spring Term Abroad program and make sure there are no impediments to traveling out of the United States at that time.